-An Ancient Tribe In Indonesia's Surf Paradise Is Facing Down a Renewable Energy Firm That Wants Their Land
+A Tribe In Indonesia's Surf Paradise Is Facing Down an Energy Firm That Wants Their Land

 There's a battle brewing over the future of the tribal heartlands of the Mentawai islands.